 - Multiple fees: Upstart charges significantly higher fees than many competitors, including a maximum origination fee that’s several points higher than the maximum fees other lenders and lending platforms charge.
 In addition, if you’re 10 days late paying, you may be hit with a fee of $15 or 5% of your past-due amount, whichever is greater.
 Lenders like Marcus and SoFi, on the other hand, don’t charge late fees or origination fees.

-- Joint applications aren’t allowed: Unlike some personal loan lenders, Upstart doesn’t allow you to use a co-signer to strengthen your application.
+- Joint applications aren’t allowed: Unlike some lenders, Upstart doesn’t allow you to use a co-signer to strengthen your application.
 So, your rates and loan amounts will be based solely on your own credentials.

-- Upstart’s use of nontraditional data doesn’t guarantee lower rates: Since Upstart factors your education and job into its loan decisions, you may not get lower rates if you don’t have a college degree or an impressive job.
+- Upstart’s use of nontraditional data doesn’t guarantee lower rates: Since Upstart factors your education and job into its decisions, you may not get lower rates if you don’t have a college degree or an impressive job.
 Like any lender, Upstart doesn’t detail exactly how it decides your loan amount, term, rate, or origination fee.
 Therefore, it’s important to shop around for multiple rates to get the best personal loan available.

 Upstart Personal Loan Rates & Terms